Critical fragility in socio-technical systems

 A similar example exists in just-in-time supply chains.
-In this case, the temporal analogy is clear: to be cost-effective, firms tend to forego inventories of inputs (storage adds to firms' costs) in favor of receiving it at the last minute (Just-in-Time).
+In this case, the temporal buffer analogy is also clear, albeit somewhat more convoluted: to be cost-effective, firms tend to forego inventories of inputs (storage adds to firms' costs) in favor of receiving it at the last minute (Just-in-Time).
 Hence, such firms may have to stop production if there is any delay at any level of its supply chain.
 There are, however, also other sources of optimization: consider for example a firm that, in order to obtain better contractual conditions, establishes a contract of exclusivity with one of its suppliers.
-Such lack of redundancy in the supply chain --- often referred to as substitutability in production networks of firms \cite{carvalho} --- increases the difficulty to find an alternative source for an input that is missing, and firms that keep low inventories or have poorly diversified supply chains are fragile to external shocks~\cite{LafrogneJoussier2022}.
+Such lack of redundancy in the supply chain --- often referred to as substitutability in production networks of firms \cite{carvalho} --- increases the difficulty to find an alternative source for an input that is missing.
+Firms that keep low inventories or have poorly diversified supply chains lack the appropriate `lead time' --- i.e., {\it temporal buffer\/} --- and are therefore fragile to external shocks~\cite{LafrogneJoussier2022}.
 The effect of the disruption of Europe's heavily Russia-centered supply of natural gas at the start of the Ukraine war is an example of this at the supranational level \cite{di2022natural}.

-{\bf Fragility of socio-technical systems.} The overarching concept of fragility has emerged in the last 40 years as a generic property of {\it constrained optimization problems\/} or {\it constraint satisfaction problems\/} \cite{Franz2017}, like the well-known Traveling Salesman problem \cite{mezard} or the Max Cut problem \cite{maxcut}, also known as the Spin-Glass problem \cite{mezard} in physics literature.
-Many problems in STSs are of similar nature: either through the efforts of system operators or by betting on the virtue of an invisible hand, such systems strive to achieve some kind of optimality, with a large amount of constraints.
-Indeed, optimizing cost and increasing service frequency constrained to reusing the crew from the incoming trains for outgoing trains, as well as input-output production networks -- where each firm attempts to maximize profits by appropriately choosing its suppliers and production technologies to match demand from its customers while minimizing inventories -- are real-world, and complex, examples of constrained optimization problems.
+{\bf Optimizing for efficiencies can make socio-technical systems fragile.} Many optimization problems in STSs belong to the class of constrained optimization: either through the efforts of system operators or by betting on the virtue of an invisible hand, such systems strive to achieve some kind of optimality, with a large amount of constraints.
+Indeed, optimizing cost and increasing service frequency constrained to reusing the crew from the incoming trains for outgoing trains, as well as input-output production networks --- where each firm attempts to maximize profits by appropriately choosing its suppliers and production technologies to match demand from its customers while minimizing inventories --- are real-world, and complex, examples of constrained optimization problems.